nordic-institute/X-Road/doc/kubernetes_security_guide.md

 Pod Security Policies are a cluster-level resource which holds a collection of flags that control security aspects of the pod specification.
 These flags define the conditions with which a pod should be run within the cluster when created.
 If a request for creating a pod does not meet these conditions, the request is rejected and the pod is not created.

 The most relevant pod security policies to enforce are:
-- Disable privileged containers: We can disable them for every installation by setting the flag privileged: false.
+- Disable privileged containers: We can disable them for every installation by setting the flag `privileged: false`.
-- Prevent privilege escalation: We can disable it by setting the flag allowPrivilegeEscalation: false.
+- Prevent privilege escalation: We can disable it by setting the flag `allowPrivilegeEscalation: false`.
 This flag is recommended to set even if the container is run as a non-root user.
-- Enforce non-root users: We can enforce to run the container as non-root user by setting the rule MustRunAsNonRoot under the flag runAsUser.
+- Enforce non-root users: Prevent privilege escalation: We can disable it by setting the flag `allowPrivilegeEscalation: false`.
+This flag is recommended to set even if the container is run as a non-root user.We can enforce to run the container as non-root user by setting the rule MustRunAsNonRoot under the flag runAsUser.
 However, running the sidecar requires the container to run as root so we cannot use MustRunAsNonRoot for now.
 - Prevent hostPath volumes: Mounting volumes using hostPath poses a serious risk of accessing the host file system by attackers.
 Nevertheless, if we need to use them, we can allow only with specified directories and permissions with the flag allowedHostPaths.

 ## 6.1 Pod Security Policias in AWS EKS